FHOOEAIST/neo4j-imdb/README.md

 According to the license model of the imdb dataset, the used source files are not included in this repository.
 To be able to use the provided importer the mentioned files (`name.basics.tsv`, `title.principals.tsv`, `title.basics.tsv`) have to be included in the resources folder of this project.
+Then you can specify the number of relations to be imported by changing the `max`-parameter of `tsv2CSV.processRelations(max)` in the Importer class.
+Like this you can import only a subset of the whole dataset.

 The imdb data is available under the following link [https://datasets.imdbws.com/](https://datasets.imdbws.com/), and the documentation to the interfaces can be found here [https://www.imdb.com/interfaces/](https://www.imdb.com/interfaces/).